-The CAP establishes a series of measures aimed at reducing the emission of greenhouse gases (GHGs).
-GHGs are generated by the burning of fossil fuels such as gasoline, diesel fuel, or natural gas during the generation of electrical power, or the driving of vehicles that run on these fuels.
-Releasing GHGs into the atmosphere is the major cause of global warming, and significant reductions will be required just to slow the increase in annual temperatures that has already begun.
+The CAP is a living document designed to protect our natural resources, prevent harm to the natural environment, enhance human health, and improve the social and economic well-being of the community for current and future generations.
+It establishes a series of measures aimed at reducing the emission of greenhouse gases (GHGs).
+Releasing GHGs into the atmosphere is the major cause of global warming, and significant reductions are required just to slow the increase in annual temperatures that has already begun.

 The CAP aims to reduce GHGs 15% by 2020, and 50% by 2035.
 The CAP also includes a renewable energy goal of 50% by 2020 and 100% by 2035.
 Additional CAP strategies include reducing water consumption and waste generation, promoting energy efficiency, and encouraging sustainable transportation alternatives.